 Over the years, I’ve created many different types of budget spreadsheets, but none of them included a way to record transactions like you can with Quicken or Microsoft Money.
 I use a spreadsheet similar to my checkbook register to record my business transactions, but it is too complicated to try to share.
 Such is the case with most spreadsheets that people create for themselves.
 If a spreadsheet is so difficult to use and customize that you might as well create your own from scratch, it doesn’t make a good template.

 I’ve always used Quicken for my personal finances (and will probably continue to use it), so the real motivation for creating the Vertex42® Money Management Template came from the prompting of multiple customers over the past few months.
 In my first attempts, I tried using separate worksheets for different accounts, like Quicken, but that didn’t make the spreadsheet simple enough to customize.
 Recording transactions for multiple accounts (checking, credit cards, savings, etc.) within a single worksheet turned out to be the solution.

 I don’t want to be too redundant, so to learn more about the new Vertex42® Money Manager, visit the download page.

 Try it out and come back here to leave your comments and suggestions.
-I will announce future updates and changes in the comments.

 I know this is going to come up, so I’m going to mention it now: The ability to automatically important transactions from your financial institution(s) would be a bonus time saver, but that is not a critical feature and would add a significant amount of complication to the spreadsheet.
 So please don’t ask for this feature – it’s not going to happen.
 I purposely avoid using macros and VBA within my templates because I’ve found that causes the number of questions and problems to sky-rocket.